LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/pandas-databases/_index.md

 weight = 2
 +++

 In addition to all the great things pandas is capable of, the library also makes it possible to inject data stored elsewhere into a pandas DataFrame or Series.
-This lesson will walk through the process of creating a pandas DataFrame from an existing table within a sqlite datastore.
+This lesson will walk through the process of creating a pandas DataFrame from an existing table within a SQLite datastore.

 This lesson will also utilize `sqlite3` as the database used to demonstrate how to interact with a database using a separate tool or library (pandas).
 Since we have already covered how to manipulate data with pandas in previous lessons, we will instead focus on the following:
 1. Reading data from the database